General advice about homelessness

 - Any other group that the authority identifies as being at particular risk of homelessness in its district.

-If possible, before coming into the Council Offices, please use our Housing Options wizard.
+If possible, before contacting us, please use our Housing Options wizard.
 If you are homeless or worried that you could become homeless in the next 56 days, please contact us so we can carry out an initial assessment - we can this Triage.

 At Triage, we will assess whether you are: